 One of Western Canada's most popular destinations, Jasper offers amazing views, plenty of opportunities for outdoor recreation and a wide range of amenities.
+Jasper is in the heart of the Canadian Rockies, a place of breathtaking natural beauty with rugged mountain peaks, crystal-clear lakes, and abundant wildlife.

 Taking a Vancouver to Jasper train trip makes it easy to see the sights while relaxing in a comfortable train car.
 You can ride the luxurious Rocky Mountaineer, a daylight-only train that offers unparalleled views of wildflower meadows, alpine passes and deep valleys.
 Or you can take VIA Rail’s The Canadian train between Vancouver and Jasper.
+The train journey between Vancouver and Jasper is not just a mode of transportation, it’s a unique way to experience the scenery of western Canada.

-If you want to take the train from Vancouver to Jasper, you can count on the travel insiders at Canadian Train Vacations to help you plan the best journey.
+If you want to take the train from Vancouver to Jasper, you can count on the travel experts at Canadian Train Vacations to help you plan the best journey.
 Our travel experts know about all the best Jasper train tours, including where to stay and what to do while you're on your trip.

 The Circle the Canadian Rockies by Train itinerary runs from May through September and includes 12 days of travel.
 Spend the first day in Vancouver, a vibrant city filled with restaurants, shops and historic sites.
 Along with time to explore Jasper, the rest of the tour features stops in Whistler, Quesnel, Lake Louise and Banff.